profsmith89/ctps/_sources/welcome.md

 Besides helping you get started with programming, this book will teach you to interpret the immediate, often frustrating, feedback you'll get as the computer performs the first versions of your scripts.
 Knowing what to do when things fail will give you the tools you need to succeed.

+## Problem solving

-**Problem solving.** I strongly believe that doing is the best path to learning, but what you're asked to do can be engaging and inspiring, or it might just be dreadfully boring.
+I strongly believe that doing is the best path to learning, but what you're asked to do can be engaging and inspiring, or it might just be dreadfully boring.
 Alfred Hitchcock has said that "Drama is life with the dull bits cut out," and this is my goal in teaching you the art and skill of computer programming.

 This book won't waste your time on a parade of programming language features, a dictionary of computer science concepts, and the small, typically mind-numbing code examples that demonstrate them.
 You can find ample examples online when you need them.